voomdoon/fridge-door-alarm/README.md

 ## Roadmap

+* add wiring diagram
+* reduce power consumption
   * disable power LED
+  * use deep sleep
+* use switch for debug mode
-* add blink of green LED in normal mode
+* add blink of green LED in normal mode if door is closed